All Episodes

 Yeah, I know.

-You gotta get listen, I don't like coal mining jobs.
+Listen, I don't like coal mining jobs.

 Okay.

-So I admire people that can be in those closed quarters and and be in the dark that long.
+So I admire people that can be in those closed quarters and be in the dark that long.

 And then I know safety considerations are much better than they used to be, but it's still a threat to your safety.